DongTran2003/SQL_Project_Job_Analysi/README.md

 The result from the query gives us some interesting insights:
-1. The highest average salaries are associated with *spark* ($116,324), *hadoop* ($114,686), and snowflake ($112,329), indicating that expertise in these technologies is highly valued in the Data Analyst job market in the United States.
+1. The highest average salaries in the top 20 are associated with *spark* ($116,324), *hadoop* ($114,686), and snowflake ($112,329), indicating that expertise in these technologies is highly valued in the Data Analyst job market in the United States.
 2. While *sql* has the highest number of posts (2514), its average salary ($97,438) is slightly above the high salary threshold ($95,000) but not among the top earners.
 This suggests that while SQL is a fundamental and highly demanded skill, it does not command the top salaries compared to more specialized skills like spark and hadoop.
 3. Skills such as *python*, *tableau*, and *azure* are notable for their balance of demand and pay. *Python* (1427 posts, $103,390), *tableau* (1366 posts, $99,496), and *azure* (213 posts, $105,435) highlight the growing importance of versatile programming, data visualization, and cloud computing skills in the field, with salaries significantly higher than the average for Data Analysts.